 - subject line

 - salutation and the importance of knowing who is reading the email

 - the follow up

-I used it recently with my stuck at home seniors with much success.
+I have used it both in class and at home, both with much success.
 Find it here:

 If you have a Teacher-Pay-Teacher store you would like to promote, do so in the comments!